12Redsky34/CS110_final_project_group_4/README.md

 This program requires Python 3.14.3+ to enable use of .removesuffix() attribute.
 Everything else used comes with any standard python installation.

 # Configuration, Installation, Execution
-Download the main file and folder (or create the folder yourself as long as it is named exactly the same) and the program will work without any further installations.
-You do not need a text file in the folder, the program will create one if none are present.
+Download the `gui.py` and `classes.py` files and save them to a convenient directory.
+To run the program, simply execute the `gui.py` file. `classes.py` is just a dependency.
+Upon submission of applicant information, a new text file will be saved to the `submissions` subdirectory.
+The program will create this directory if it does not already exist.

 # Table of Files
 | File name | Purpose | Contributor |